rivernews/macos-reinstall/README.md

   - [ ] For bluetooth
 - [ ] Internet account - enable for contact app, ... etc.
 - [ ] Cleanup dock app icons, remove infrequently used ones

-### Prepare development & work environment

-- [ ] Git clone this repo.
-Run the script `macos-install.sh`, it installs and configures the important tools for daily use and dev tools.
-- Configure vscode
-  - [ ] Install `sync settings` extension, then, download the settings.
-Will need the gist ID or github token.
-Ours is at [google doc](https://docs.google.com/document/d/1GGaX4JhbbBAzFxMvFRIvef7nMDdFpmi_ZGQ7Evnvbno/edit).
-(You can store it somewhere else, just remember not to check into version control since this is a credential)
-  - [ ] Install the terminal beautify script
-- [ ] `optional-cli.sh` and `optional-gui.sh` - you can cherry pick apps that you want to install.
-- [ ] Open Google Drive Stream to configure for the first time.
-- [ ] Clone active project repositories.
-    - [ ] Aquire credentials, and place them in proper locations in repositories.